torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 called for is the ability to have differing levels of granularity depending on the specific controller.
 In other words, hierarchy may be collapsed from leaf towards root when viewed from specific controllers.
-For example, a given configuration might not care about how memory is distributed beyond a certain level while still wanting to control how CPU cycles are distributed.
+For example, a given configuration might yest care about how memory is distributed beyond a certain level while still wanting to control how CPU cycles are distributed.